 Research manuscripts submitted to JYI should contain the following sections:

 Every manuscript should begin with a title page that includes the following information:

-- Author names, including the address of the institution with which they were affiliated during the research work.
+Author names, including the full address of the institutional department(s) with which each author was affiliated during the research work.

 Every article submitted to JYI must have an abstract that consists of a single paragraph of ~ 250 words.
 In the abstract, the author must summarize why the research was conducted, how it was conducted, and the major results and conclusions.
 In essence, it should contain an overview of the hypothesis, methods, results, conclusions and implications of the research.
 References are typically not cited in the abstract, since the reader expects a more thorough discussion in the body of the article.

 The author should use the introduction to summarize current literature, present the problem his or her research addresses, why this problem is significant, and how it applies to the larger field of research.
 If the manuscript is novel or creative in some way, it should be clearly stated.
 The author should address relevant studies by other researchers; however, a full history of the topic is not needed.
-Finally, the author must clearly state the hypothesis and briefly summarize the methods used to investigate that hypothesis.
+Finally, the author must clearly state the hypothesis (if applicable).
 The introduction should contain all the background information a reader needs to understand the rest of the author’s paper.
 This means that all important concepts should be defined.
 Remember: JYI caters to an audience of professionals and undergraduates from a variety of fields.
 For example, an author need not define an “electron”; however, a “Cooper paired electron” does require a definition.

 MATERIALS AND METHODS